Utah Admin. Code R590-148-24 - Premium Rate Schedule Increases

 (A) the maximum rate increase

-determined based on the combined experience; and
+determined based on the combined experience; or

 (B) the maximum rate increase determined